indicates a term originated by Jack Martin Leith.

 Vision of realised potential

-A depiction — an actual picture accompanied by a vivid and compelling synopsis — of how the world will look, sound and feel when the person, group or enterprise is fully utilising its value generation potential and manifesting its intent without constraint.
+A depiction — an actual picture accompanied by a vivid and compelling synopsis — of how the world will look, sound and feel when the person, group or enterprise is fully utilising its value generation capability and manifesting its intent without constraint.

 Wholeness

 “An undivided or unbroken completeness or totality with nothing wanting.”
 Source: The Free Dictionary.
-Wholeness is all-encompassing, transcending the dualistic nature of mundane reality, and cannot be reduced to parts (see Holism).
+Wholeness is all-encompassing, transcending the dualistic nature of mundane reality, and cannot be reduced to parts (see Holistic).
 Neither can it be reduced to a pithy definition or distilled into an elegant concept.
 “The Tao that can be told is not the eternal Tao.”
 Lau Tzu.

 World-enriching